 Dental Procedures that Require Tooth Numbing

 If you need a dental procedure, your dentist may numb your tooth and gums.
 This way you do not feel pain during a filling, root canal, or extraction.
-A numbing cream is applied to the gum line and may sit for a few minutes.
-Once the gums are numb, the dentist administers a shot to complete the numbing process.
+Tooth numbing cream is applied to the gum line and may sit for a few minutes.
+Once the gums are numb, the dentist administers a shot to complete the tooth numbing process.
 Your dentist may probe different areas of your mouth to ensure you cannot feel anything before proceeding with treatment.
-Emergency Dentist can help you with a variety of dental procedures.
+Emergency dentists can help you with a variety of dental procedures.